Anton495/graph-isomorphism/README.md

 # Symmetry in graphs and automorfism

 Symmetry in graphs can be divided into three types:
-1. Simple symmetry.
+1. Simple (bilateral) symmetry.
 The graph has one axes of symmetry.
 The order of the automorphism group is $\ge2$.
-2. k-fold symmetry.
+2. k-fold (double, triple, etc.) symmetry.
 The graph has k axes of symmetry.
 The order of the automorphism group is $\ge2\cdot k$.
 3. Multiple symmetry.
 All vertices of the graph are isomorphic to each other and lie on one of the axes of symmetry.
 The order of the automorphism group is $\ge2\cdot|V|$, where $|V|$ is the number of vertices of the graph.

 ![Symmetry types](./figure/Symmetry_types.png)